kentbrew/blockr/README.md

 Ran `block(0, 5)` to make sure it works on the first few of records, and got me the number of lines in the file.

-Worked, minus the 404s for bank lines at the top?
-Cool.
-Ran `block(2, 15624)` to unblock everyone.
+This seemed to work, minus the 404s for bank lines at the top.
+I then ran `block(0, 15624)` to unblock everyone.
 (While this was running I noticed that the `/unblock` endpoint never gave back a 403; there seems to be no rate limit.
 Weird, huh?
 You'd think it would be the other way around.)

 Since this was an undo-plus-redo, I changed everything in code back to the way it was before I undid, reloaded the extension, and re-ran to block.